tluu5/discovery_app/README.md

 Visual Aids

-Home Page Sketch: A search bar and filters for activities and features.
+Home Page: A search bar and filters for activities and features.

 Location Details Page: Displays the location’s name, description, map, and user reviews.